danielemonteverdi02/r-breast-cancer-survival-analysis/README.md

+This project was developed as an applied statistical exercise in survival analysis, focusing on:

+- real-world medical data modeling
+- handling of non-proportional hazards
+- model selection and interpretation in clinical contexts
-# Breast Cancer Survival Analysis 📊
+- integration of statistical analysis and data # Breast Cancer Survival Analysis 📊

 ## Project Overview
 This project focuses on the survival analysis of breast cancer patients using the SEER (Surveillance, Epidemiology, and End Results) database.

 The objective is to identify key clinical, pathological, and biological factors associated with patient survival and to evaluate how their effects evolve over time using both classical and extended survival models.

-The analysis combines statistical modeling in R with an interactive Power BI dashboard for exploratory data visualization.
+The analysis combines statistical modeling in R.

 ---